The Hong Kong Mortgage Corporation Limited

 Since its inception in 1997, the HKMC has been committed to its missions of promoting stability of the banking sector, wider home ownership, development of the local debt market and development of retirement planning market.

-In recent years, it has also launched a number of new programmes, such as the SME Financing Guarantee Scheme, the Reverse Mortgage Programme, the Microfinance Scheme and the HKMC Annuity Plan to further strengthen its policy roles and to bridge the market gaps.
+In recent years, it has also launched a number of new programmes, such as the SME Financing Guarantee Scheme, the Reverse Mortgage Programme, the Policy Reverse Mortgage Programme and the HKMC Annuity Plan to further strengthen its policy roles and to bridge the market gaps.

 What is the relationship between the HKMC and the Hong Kong Special Administrative Region (HKSAR) Government?

 The HKMC is wholly owned by the HKSAR Government through the Exchange Fund.
 The Financial Secretary is the Chairman of the HKMC and the Chief Executive of the Hong Kong Monetary Authority (HKMA) is the Deputy Chairman.
 The posts of Executive Directors and Chief Executive Officer of the HKMC are occupied by officials of the HKMA.

 The Exchange Fund provides the HKMC with a HK$30 billion revolving credit facility as a backup liquidity tool, which facility amount was increased in December 2008 from the original amount of HK$10 billion to HK$30 billion, and was further increased in October 2020 from HK$30 billion to HK$80 billion.
 Such move demonstrates the HKSAR Government's recognition of the importance of, and its commitment to provide further support for, the HKMC.
 In addition, the HKMC may call on the Exchange Fund to inject additional capital when needed.

 What is the HK$30 billion revolving credit facility provided by the Exchange Fund?